ernsheong/joncloudgeek.com/content/blog/architecting-astrazeneca-vaccine-booking-site/index.md

 On the other end of this Pub/Sub topic are worker container instances running in Cloud Run (also horizontally scalable), processing the incoming booking information, and updating the SQL database (Postgres in my case) with the booking information.
 That's it.
 It can optionally also send an email confirmation to the user (e.g. an API call to SendGrid).

 Importantly, in my design this worker does one more thing: emit a message to another Pub/Sub topic, `counter-topic` with the date and location of the booking.
-This message will be used by another worker to update the Redis cache with latest appointment times information for the booking times endpoint.
+This message will be used by another worker to update the Redis cache with latest booking times information for the booking times endpoint.
 That is what we explore next.

 ### C. Updating booking times in the cache